One-time pad: Quantum and post-quantum cryptography

 A common use of the one-time pad in quantum cryptography is being used in association with quantum key distribution (QKD).
 QKD is typically associated with the one-time pad because it provides a way of distributing a long shared secret key securely and efficiently (assuming the existence of practical quantum networking hardware).
 A QKD algorithm uses properties of quantum mechanical systems to let two parties agree on a shared, uniformly random string.
 Algorithms for QKD, such as BB84, are also able to determine whether an adversarial party has been attempting to intercept key material, and allow for a shared secret key to be agreed upon with relatively few messages exchanged and relatively low computational overhead.
 At a high level, the schemes work by taking advantage of the destructive way quantum states are measured to exchange a secret and detect tampering.
 In the original BB84 paper, it was proven that the one-time pad, with keys distributed via QKD, is a perfectly secure encryption scheme.
 However, this result depends on the QKD scheme being implemented correctly in practice.
 Attacks on real-world QKD systems exist.
 For instance, many systems do not send a single photon (or other object in the desired quantum state) per bit of the key because of practical limitations, and an attacker could intercept and measure some of the photons associated with a message, gaining information about the key (i.e. leaking information about the pad), while passing along unmeasured photons corresponding to the same bit of the key.
 Combining QKD with a one-time pad can also loosen the requirements for key reuse.
-In 1982, Bennett and Brassard showed that if a QKD protocol does not detect that an adversary was trying to intercept an exchanged key, than the key can safely be reused while preserving perfect secrecy.
+In 1982, Bennett and Brassard showed that if a QKD protocol does not detect that an adversary was trying to intercept an exchanged key, then the key can safely be reused while preserving perfect secrecy.